 At the childcare centre, you are invited annually to discuss your child's development during a parent meeting with the pedagogical staff member.
-This meeting is with your child's mentor, and we try to have the meeting on the same evening as the meetings with the group teachers.
+This meeting is with your child's mentor.
+The mentor is the pedagogical staff member who works in your child's group.
+The mentor is the contact point for you as parents to discuss the development and well-being of your child.
+The mentor is also the contact person for your child in the group.